 What is Average Selling Price?

-How to Calculate Average Selling Price (ASP)?
+How to Calculate Average Selling Price (ASP)

 To calculate a company’s average selling price, the total product revenue generated is divided by the number of product units sold.

-Tracking the average selling price metric can be for internal purposes, such as setting prices appropriately based on an analysis of customer demand in the market and recent spending patterns.
+Tracking the average selling price (ASP) metric can be for internal purposes, such as setting prices appropriately based on an analysis of customer demand in the market and recent spending patterns.

 In addition, pricing data can be compared across close competitors to ensure price competitiveness in the market vis-a-vis competitors.

 If a company offers a diverse range of products – where there is substantial variance in pricing per product – it is recommended to separate the sales by product and then calculate the ASP on a per-product basis, rather than grouping all products into a single calculation.

 By segmenting the company’s product line into individual groups, as part of performing “cohort analysis”, the insights derived should be far more practical because the data is not distorted by the differences in product prices.

 While the average selling price (ASP) can certainly be tracked for service-oriented companies, the ASP metric is generally more applicable for industries that sell physical products.

 - Consumer Retail